julie-ng/nexus-private-npm-registry/README.md

 If you have a previously generated `package-lock.json` file, npm may complain.
 And it will change all the URLs if you install from this directory.

 As I use this just for testing private modules, I install my packages and then reset my lock file in git, whatever works 🤷‍♀️.

-## Use Cases

-There's nothing fancy here.
-Why would you set this up?

-- You are working on a Node.js module and want to test across code bases without publishing your module and without the additional complexity of git submodules.
-- You work for a large corporation and have no access to internal infrastructure when working remotely (🙋).

 ## References